Should You Choose Concrete or Asphalt Driveway Resurfacing?

 - Grip: the texture is considered safer because it provides some skid resistance

 - Glare: lower reflective glare than limestone, concrete and pavers

-NK Asphalt’s team of experts can help you to understand what you need and even provide an estimate over the phone.
+If you are considering resurfacing an existing asphalt or concrete driveway, we welcome you to contact our team today or request a free on-site quote and advice.
+Our team of NK Asphalt experts can help you to understand what you need and even provide an estimate over the phone.

 If your job is 150m2 or more and in the Perth or surrounding areas.share